 1 januari 2009

-Let Us Change was founded in the beginning of 2009 by Johan Vandenbossche and Aynalem w/ Emanuel.
-It all started with one boy that lived on the streets out of necessity.
-In December 2008 Aynalem a retired teacher, and Johan, who was in Ethiopia for his master thesis as a journalist met each other, and later they met N, a small boy on the street.
-They promised each other to take care for him.
-N. would be living with Aynalem, and Johan would make sure that Aynalem would always be able to care for the boy.
-The idea L.U.C. soon was born.
+Let Us Change was founded at the beginning of 2009 by Johan Vandenbossche and Aynalem w/ Emanuel.
+It all started with one boy who lived on the streets and had no other options.
+In December 2008 Aynalem, a retired teacher, and Johan, who was in Ethiopia for his master thesis as a journalist met each other, and later they met N, a small boy living on the street.
+They promised each other to take care of him.
+N. would be living with Aynalem, and Johan would make sure that Aynalem would always be able to take care of the boy.
+The idea of Let Us Change was born.

 1 april 2009